dnsimple/dnsimple-support/content/articles/how-to-determine-certificate-authority.markdown

 ---
 title: How do I determine the Certificate Authority that signed my SSL certificate?
-excerpt: How to determine the Certificate Authority that signed an SSL certificate.
+excerpt: Instructions to determine the Certificate Authority that signed an SSL certificate.
 categories:
 - SSL Certificates
 ---